akshatb19/upload_ap/installation.md

 Save and close the file when you are finished.

 ### Create the Redis User, Group and Directories
-Now, we just have to create the user, group, and directory that we referenced in the previous two files.
+Now, we have to create the user, group, and directory that we referenced in the previous two files.

 Begin by creating the redis user and group.
 This can be done in a single command by typing: